frankhale/toby/README.md

 ###How can I update the play list?

+Currently you can update your playlist with new videos in three ways.
+The data for all your saved videos is in a file called data.json.
+I've included my favorite videos as an example in this release to get you started.

+NOTE Location: toby-0.14.0\resources\app\assets\data\data.json

+1. Update data.json manually (see below)
+2. Search Youtube by prefixing your search with "youtube:" or "yt:" and then using the F5 key to add a video you like to your playlist.
+2. After a video is played YouTube will show a listing of other videos you may like to watch.
+If you click on one and like it you can hit the F5 key to add it to your playlist.
+This will make it available when searching your videos the next time you want to watch it.
+Files added in this way will be added to a group called 'misc'.
+If you like you can edit your data.json and move them to a different group.
+A UI will be provided in the future to make this easier.

+Updating data.json manually:

 The data folder has a JSON file in it which is pretty self explanatory.
 There is an array of genres which have a set of videos that go with them.
-Basically what you do is you just grab the title of the video and the embed URL from YouTube and add it manually (for now) to the file.
+Basically what you do is you just grab the title of the video and the video ID from the video URL on YouTube and add it manually to the file.
 You can do this while the app is running and the new entry will show up in your play list.

-NOTE: See section Updating data.json for more information.

 The data.json file has the following format: